New recipes and updates

 METHOD

-2. Separate two of the three eggs; place the two egg whites in one bowl and the two yolks and the whole egg in another.
-Add the 66g caster sugar to the egg and yolks and beat on high speed for about five minutes until pale and fluffy and ribbons form over the surface when the beaters are lifted.
-Add the vanilla extract and beat in.
+2. Separate two of the three eggs and place the two egg whites in one bowl and the two yolks and the whole egg in another.
+Add the 66 g/13 cup caster sugar to the egg and yolks and beat at high speed for about five minutes until pale and fluffy and ribbons form over the surface when the beaters are lifted.
+Beat in the vanilla extract.

-4. Change the mixer attachment to a whisk (balloon on the standing mixer) and beat the egg whites until foamy, add the cream of tartar and beat until soft peaks form.
-Gradually add the 10g of sugar and beat until the mixture forms stiff peaks (a good trick is to turn the bowl upside down – if the egg whites stay in, they’re done.
-If they fall out, you have to start over again…).
+4. Change the mixer attachment to a whisk (balloon on the standing mixer) and beat the egg whites until foamy, then add the cream of tartar and beat until soft peaks form.
+Gradually add the remaining sugar and beat until the meringuee forms stiff peaks.

-6. Remove from the oven and immediately sprinkle generously with icing sugar, cover with a clean tea towel and invert the cake onto the towel.
-Peel the parchment off carefully, sprinkle with icing sugar and roll up tightly from the long side, helping yourself with the towel.
-Place on a wire rack to cool.
+6. Remove from the oven and immediately dust generously with icing sugar.
+Cover with a clean tea towel and invert the cake onto the towel.
+Peel the parchment off carefully, dust with icing sugar and roll up tightly from the long side, helping yourself with the towel.
+Leave to cool.

-7. If using frozen raspberries, thaw them completely and drain the excess moisture on paper towels.
-Pour the cream into a clean (preferably also chilled) bowl, add the sugar and beat to soft peaks.
+7. If using frozen raspberries, thaw them completely in the fridge and drain the excess.
+Whip the cream with the sugar to soft peaks.
 Fold the raspberries in gently, so that the cream is streaky but some chunks remain.

 NEW recipe finder